yumesmile/getting-started/STMicroelectronics/STM32L4_L4+/readme.md

 You will complete the following tasks:

-* Install a set of embedded development tools for programming the STM DevKit in C
+* Install a set of embedded development tools for programming the STM DevKit in C.
-* Build an image and flash it onto the STM DevKit
+* Build an image and flash it onto the STM DevKit.
 * Use Azure IoT Central to create cloud components, view properties, view device telemetry, and call direct commands.

 ## Prerequisites